topxeq/gox/README.md

 github_topxeq_tk.Pl("1+3=%v", 1+3)
 ```

 Attention: To refer a 3rd-party package, '.com' is always omitted for the domain name such as github.com, and the same is '.org' for gonum.org.
-And the slash('/') is replaced by underscore('_').
+And the slash('/') is replaced by underscore('_'), other special characters will be removed.
 For some packages used frequently(such as github.com/topxeq/tk), we will give it a convenient short-name(tk), but not all.
 You can define a short name for the packages that will be used.

 **define a short name**